Protecting Professional Practices In Your New York Divorce

 Often, one spouse may think money earned from his or her business was handled separately from the martial affairs and would not affect the settlement agreement.
 However, a change in circumstances, such as the decision to refinance, could make the business profits part of the marital property and subject to an equitable distribution.

-Property division attorney Keith Schulefand understands the potential ramifications a business valuation can have on a divorce proceeding.
+I understand the potential ramifications a business valuation can have on a divorce proceeding.
 When money is on the line, the last thing you need is to be left with any surprises.
-During an initial consultation, he is available to explain the factors that can affect the significance a business valuation has on a divorce, including:
+During an initial consultation, I will explain the factors that can affect the significance a business valuation has on a divorce, including:

 - Whether a business was started during or before a marriage